h2oai/h2o-3/h2o-docs/src/product/data-science/aggregator.rst

 Hyperparameters
 '''''''''''''''

+These parameters can be used in grid search.

 -  **target_num_exemplars**: Specify a value for the targeted number of exemplars.
 This value defaults to ``5000``.

 -  **rel_tol_num_exemplars**: Specify the relative tolerance for the number of exemplars (e.g, ``0.5`` is +/- 50 percent).
 This value defaults to ``0.5``.